whlapinel/6177_final_project/Readme.md

 - made a lot of progress

-- need to fix issue with text encoding from web form interface. spaces in text input need to be handled properly.
+- need to fix issue with text encoding from web form interface. spaces in text input need to be handled properly. (fixed)

+- authorization is not working in API server.
+For some reason middleware is not even running.  need to understand r.Use(), I'm doing something wrong.

 ## 4/14/24: